antonmi/job_reactor/README.markdown

 * parses the 'reactor jobs' files (recursively parse all files specified in JR.config[:job_directory] directory, default is 'reactor_jobs' directory) and create hash of jobs callbacks and errbacs (see [JobReator jobs]);
 * tries to 'retry' the job (if you use 'redis_storage' and `JR.config[:retry_jobs_at_start]` is true)
 * starts it's own TCP server;
-* connects to Distributor server and send the information about it's server;
+* connects to Distributor server and sends the information about needed to establish the connection;
 When distributor receives the credentials it connects to Node server.
 And now there is a full duplex-connection between Distributor and Node.

 3. You enqueue the job in your application